NoxArt/SublimeText2-FTPSync/README.md

 * Remembering "overwrite cancelled" decision
 * Fixing special characters in file path
 * Stability improvement (fresh connection per non-multithreaded command: those use their own connection handling)

-**I apologize for slower development at the moment, have a little time spare due to school and work duties.** Trying to fix the bugs though.
-The project is of course open so anyone is free to contribute improvements/fixes.

 For more info look into [Wiki](https://github.com/NoxArt/SublimeText2-FTPSync/wiki/_pages)